How to Sew the 40 Day Pocketed Calendar

 2. Pin the pennants into the bias tape folds and cut your bias tape.

 3. Sew the bias tape closed starting at one end of the bias tape, continuing down the bias tape to enclose the pennant tops, and ending at the other end of the bias tape.
-Be sure to backstitch on each end, and consider folding the bias tape into itself at both ends before sewing it closed (to prevent fraying).
+Be sure to backstitch on each end.

 Sixth: Make the Annunciation Tile (Lent Calendar)